-Amount Council Amount Qualitative factors considered Materiality for the financial statements £14.5m £14.4m Materiality has been based on 1.5% of the Authority and (figures in brackets are the values at planning) £13.2m (£13.1m) Group's gross expenditure.
-Performance materiality £10.8m £10.8m , , , , , , , , , , , , , , , , , , , (£9.9m) (£9.9m) materiality.
+· Amount Council Amount Qualitative factors considered Materiality for the financial statements £14.5m £14.4m Materiality has been based on 1.5% of the Authority and (figures in brackets are the values at planning) £13.2m (£13.1m) Group's gross expenditure.
+Performance materiality £10.8m £10.8m Our performance materiality has been set at 75% of our overall (£9.9m) (£9.9m) materiality.
 Trivial matters £725k £725k This is set at 5% of financial statement materiality and reflects a (£650k) (£650k) level below which stakeholders are unlikely to be concerned by uncertainties.
 Materiality for senior officer remuneration £15.225k £15.225k The senior officer remuneration disclosure in the statement of (£15k) (£15k) accounts has been identified as an area requiring lower materiality due to its sensitive nature.